imbickydutta/myntra_clone/README.md

 - CSS
 - JavaScript

-Along with that, in order to store user data we also used LocalStorage (aka browser storage).
+Along with that, in order to store user data and products data we also used LocalStorage (aka browser storage).

 ## Libraries Used